Casting was a mystery to longtime voice actor Matthew Lillard …

 There have been no fewer than a dozen Scooby spinoff TV series, not counting direct-to-video or -cable animated and live-action movies.
 The most recent DVD feature, Scooby-Doo! and the Curse of the 13th Ghost, was a sequel to one of the TV spinoffs, 1985’s 13 Ghosts of Scooby-Doo featuring Vincent Price.

-In the new, untitled film project, which has been teased for a while and is now set for May 2020, THR reports that Gina Rodriguez of Jane the Virgin fame will give voice to Velma Dinkley, the bespectacled brains of the Mystery Machine team.
+new, untitled Scoob! film project, which has been teased for a while and is now set for May 2020, THR reports that Gina Rodriguez of Jane the Virgin fame will give voice to Velma Dinkley, the bespectacled brains of the Mystery Machine team.
 The sleuth was recently played in direct-to-video movies and TV spinoffs by Kate Micucci and, before that, The Facts of Life star Mindy Cohn and others.

 Frank Welker is also set to star; he’s voiced both Scooby himself and the trap-obsessed Fred going back into the mists of Mystery Machine history, though it’s not quite clear yet whether he’ll be resuming both roles.
 As for stylish but danger-prone Daphne Blake, who knows?
 Though, SNL and 30 Rock vet Tracy Morgan is reportedly playing another Hanna-Barbera character, Captain Caveman — so there’s going to be more than meddling kids in the mix to counter the schemes of classic cartoon villain Dick Dastardly.